 Dr Wirth focuses on contemporary Chinese, Japanese and Korean politics.
 He is particularly interested in ‘Indo-Pacific’ maritime politics and the consequences of socio-economic change for the conduct of international politics on and around the Korean Peninsula.

-His recent publications include “Securing Japan in the ‘West’: The US–Japan Alliance and Identity Politics in the Asian Century” (Geopolitics 2015), “‘Power’ and ‘Stability’ in the China-Japan-South Korea Regional Security Complex” (The Pacific Review 2015), and “Securing the Seas, Securing the State: Hope, Danger and the Politics of Order in the Asia-Pacific” (Political Geography 2016).
+His recent publications include Danger, Development and Legitimacy in East Asian Maritime Politics: Securing the Seas, Securing the State (Routledge 2017), and “Securing the Seas, Securing the State: Hope, Danger and the Politics of Order in the Asia-Pacific” (Political Geography 2016).